 Popular Food Brands May Not Provide Adequate Nutrition

 Some of the most popular brands do not provide adequate nutrition and worse, may contain ingredients that could harm our pets.
 Over time, some of these ingredients could cause liver damage, diabetes or even cancer.
 Unfortunately, many of the ingredients in question are perfectly legal for use in pet food so it really is a case of “buyer beware”.
 For that reason, we thought we would kick off a series on pet health and nutrition to help us all stay informed and make the most informed decisions when feeding our pets.
 Using appropriate foods and health supplements can be the difference between a happy, healthy dog and a dog that doesn’t live for as long as they could.
 With this in mind, now may be a better time than ever to consider CBD for Pets, which is thought to have some great health benefits for animals as well as humans.

 Pet food manufacturers often use cheap fillers, which contain no nutritional value.
+That’s why a lot of pet owners turn to raw pet food to give their dog the nutrition they need.
 For example, white rice is a cheap filler ingredient that is commonly used in dog foods.
 All of us have enjoyed a delicious bowl of white rice for dinner.
-I also have several friends who routinely add white rice to their dog’s dinner without any adverse affects.
-This seemingly harmless staple however can cause blood sugar disorders in dogs, just as it does in people.
+I also have several friends who routinely add white rice to their dog’s dinner without any adverse effects.
+This seemingly harmless staple, however, can cause blood sugar disorders in dogs, just as it does in people.
 The only difference is that dogs are more susceptible to the detrimental effects of refined white rice because their digestive systems require far more protein and fewer carbohydrates than humans.
 So why take the chance.

 Additional fillers often used in dog foods include wheat gluten, corn gluten, soy, corn bran, corn cellulose and many more.